deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ---
 layout: default
-title: Content Information Architecture | Tidy Swan
+title: eBook Writing and Publishing | Tidy Swan
 published: true
 ---
 # Your biggest lead generator is waiting to be written

-#### Business books show off what you know, and tempt people into wanting to find out more.

-Invariably, the people in your company who would be most suited to writing a book are the ones with the least available time to do so.
-Their valuable experiences, opinions and ideas are realistically a long way from being published, which represents a huge missed opportunity ion attracting potential customers.

-#### That's where I come in.
+#### Show off your expertise and have new customers lining up at your door

+All companies want to be seen as leaders in their industry; the ones who are innovating, pushing boundaries and setting the standards to which others aspire.

+That comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks have proven an efficient and effective way of spreading the word to the right audience.
+However, the individuals within your company with the most interesting stories to tell are invariably those with the least available time to do so.

+It's often a struggle to turn their valuable experiences, opinions and ideas into a blog post, let alonge something more substantial.

+#### I'll help you realise this missed opportunity

 Every ebook project is unique, from startups wanting a 7,000 word booklet to multinationals putting together a 70,000 word advanced guide.
-I've tacked both ends of that spectrum and know exactly how to produce and publish something that will resonate with your audience.
+I've tacked both ends of that spectrum and know exactly how to produce and publish something that will resonate, and give you the results you're looking for.

 <a href="/contact"><button class="button">Let's discuss your project</button></a>

 ![diy-content-marketing-strategy.jpg](/assets/img/diy-content-marketing-strategy.jpg)

-I follow a flexible 6 stage process that will get your shiny new eBook out the door, and have potential new customers coming knocking.
+Using an agile development process, your shiny new eBook can be ready to go within 4-6 weeks,

 ---
 ### 1 - Specification Consultation
+_1-2 hours_

 We make sure you have a viable book and what it will take to create it.
 This will involve an in-depth conversation covering bothe the concept, and the desired results.

 ---
 ### 2 - Storyboarding
+_1-2 days_

 Your book can start from anything.
 If you have presentation slides or some scribbled notes, that's enough to get going.
 Every good book (both fictioon and non-fiction) has a stong story arc, so we'll map out exactly what the beginning, middle and end looks like.